Big Six Hire Car Companies Agree to Stop Ripping Off Customers (With a Little Prompting from Regulators)

 As one poor reddit user learned recently

-' discovered far too late that many hire agreements contain clauses allowing customers to be charged for vehicle damage, even if it didn't happen while they were in possesion of the car
+' discovered far too late that many rental car agreements contain clauses allowing customers to be charged for vehicle damage, even if it didn't happen while they were in possession of the car

 .
-On top of this companies will often debit their customers' credit cards before they even inform them that the car was damaged, meaning it's up to the customer to proove any damage wasn't their fault to get their own money back.
+On top of this, companies will often debit their customers' credit cards before they even inform them that the car was damaged, meaning it's up to the customer to prove any damage wasn't their fault to get their own money back.

 "I [got] a 'Contracted Damage Liability Fee' 3 months later for 2 dents which could have only already been there.
 They've already taken a payment from my CC account, $600, which was 'due', before I even received the letter."

-Under the new agreement between Hertz, Avis/Budget, Europcar, Enterprise/Rent-A-Car, Sixt and the UK regulator the CMA, the rental companies have agreed to provide seven days for customers to dispute any damages to the vehicle before their cards are debited for the cost, meaning customers won't be suddenly left without any money for damage that wasn't their fault like the poor guy above.
+Under the new agreement between Hertz, Avis/Budget, Europcar, Enterprise/Rent-A-Car, Sixt and the UK regulator the CMA, the rental car companies have agreed to provide seven days for customers to dispute any damages to the vehicle before their cards are debited for the cost, meaning customers won't be suddenly left without any money for damage that wasn't their fault (like the poor guy above).

-While the changes may be too late for that unfortunate customer, it is definately good news for future travelers that these kind of practices will be phased out across the European Union by 2016.
+While the changes may be too late for that unfortunate customer, it is definitely good news for future travelers that these kinds of practices will be phased out across the European Union by 2016.

 If you're taking out insurance with RentalCover.com you'll also be pleased to know that the same companies have agreed to tone back their 'hard sell' practices at the rental desk, meaning you will no longer be dragged over hot coals as they try to sell you insurance you don't need if you've taken out one of our policies.

 You can read the full details of the new regulations brought in by the CMA over on their website

 if you're into that sort of thing, or you can read this brief rundown of the changes we put together: